iExecBlockchainComputing/documentation/for-developers/quick-start-for-developers.md

 Given an input string, the application generates an ASCII art greeting. {% endhint %}

 You can deploy this application on iExec, it will run out of the box.
-Where you are confident with iExec concept, you can read [Your first app](your-first-app.md) and learn how to setup your own app on iExec.
+When you are confident with iExec concept, you can read [Your first app](your-first-app.md) and learn how to setup your own app on iExec.

 You will now deploy your app on iExec, this will be your first transaction on the blockchain: